These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

 All This Could Be Yours is a good story about a bad man.
 Alex Tuchman a strong-minded lawyer, devoted mother and loving sister set out to learn the secrets of her dying father, a power-hungry real estate developer.
 She travels to New Orleans to be with her family and question her mother, who reflects on a tumultuous life.

 Meanwhile, Alex’s brother is in Los Angeles, working on his movie career, while his wife is having a nervous breakdown all around New Orleans.
 It's family dysfunction at its finest, as the family must find a way to move forward.
 This is what it's like to be stuck in the web of a toxic man.

 Interview with the Vampire by Anne Rice

 For fans of vampires!

-Interview with the Vampire details the sordid confessions of the 200-year life of a vampire.
-Louis was a young indigo plantation owner in 1791, living near New Orleans, when he meets a person who turns him into a vampire after expressing a wish for his company.
+Interview with the Vampire is a New Orleans novel that details the sordid confessions of the 200-year life of a vampire.
+Louis was a young indigo plantation owner in 1791, living near New Orleans when he meets a person who turns him into a vampire after expressing a wish for his company.

-This unforgettable work of fiction questions immortality and cannibalism in ways that is both shocking and astonishing.
-Without giving up too much (because there’s a lot that unfolds), it’s ultimately about danger, love, loss and suspense.
+This unforgettable fiction book set in New Orleans questions immortality and cannibalism in ways that are both shocking and astonishing.
+Without giving up too much (because there's a lot that unfolds), it's ultimately about danger, love, loss, and suspense.